erthward/phen_asynch/README.md

 8. Run `asynch/analysis/drivers/make_figs/make_asynch_viz_and_analysis_maps_FIG_3_S10-18.py` 4 times, once each with a different command line arg ('main', 'asynch_supps', 'error_supp', 'predom_supp'), to produce the main RF-summary fig (Fig. XXX, which maps predominance for the two top-importance covariates, ppt.asy and tmp.min.asy) and the supplementary figs presenting all asynchrony maps (Figs. SXXX-SXXX), the RF error map (Fig. SXXX), and the RF summary map showing all predominant covariates (Fig. SXXX).

-#### run climate-distance analysis:
+### run climate-distance analysis:
 1. Run `asynch/analysis/clim_dep/compare_phen_clim_geog_dist_FIG_5.py` to run all iterations of the analysis of the latitudinal trend in the phenological distance~climatic distance relationship and produce the analysis summary in **Fig. XXX**.

-#### run iNaturalist flowering-phenology analysis:
+### run iNaturalist flowering-phenology analysis:
-1. Run `asynch/analysis/phen/get_all_inat_plant_phen_taxa.py` to save a table of the counts of all phenology-annotated and valid (i.e., native, non-captive, and research-grade) observations for all iNaturalist taxa with at least one observation.
+1. Run `asynch/analysis/phen/get_all_inat_plant_phen_taxa.py` to save a table of the counts of all phenology-annotated and valid (i.e., native, non-captive, research-grade, with positional accuracy ≤ 1000 m) observations for all iNaturalist taxa with at least one observation. (**~5 min runtime; last run 2024-06-05T11:24:00UTC**)
-2. **KEEPING THIS?** Manually download plant functional-trait data from the TRY database for trait numbers XXXXXX.
-3. **KEEPING THIS?** Run `asynch/analysis/phen/preprocess_TRY_PGF_data.r` to preprocess the raw data downloaded from the TRY database.
-4. **KEEPING THIS?** Run script to merge the TRY functional-trait data onto the table of iNat taxa and observation counts.
-5. Run `asynch/analysis/phen/get_all_inat_phen_obs_and_fit_npeaks.py` to download phenology observation histograms and raw observations for all iNat taxa with at least 50 phenology-annotated and otherwise valid observations and estimate the number of peaks (0, 1, or 2) in their flowering-week histograms.
+2. Run `asynch/analysis/phen/get_all_inat_phen_obs_and_fit_npeaks.py` to download phenology observation histograms and raw observations for all iNat taxa with at least 50 phenology-annotated and otherwise valid observations, fit alpha hulls to the first ≤ 5000 observations (α = 0.75, the mid-value from the climate-dependence analysis above), and estimate the number of peaks (0, 1, or 2) in their flowering-week histograms (using a KDE with bandwidth = 5, a peak detection algorithm detecting all peaks ≥ 60% of the max histogram height, and significance of the number of peaks being estimated using a 100-permutation test). (**~4 day runtime; last run started about 2024-06-05T23:00:00UTC and ran until about 2024-06-09T00:00:00UTC, with a couple overnight stops to avoid excessive obstacles because of API rate-limiting; script has try/except blocks that seem to handle API rate limiting in an unsophisticated but technically passable way, but it still works best if it is stopped for some hours when 429 errors become too common, which is fine becuase it stashes results along the way and picks up wherever it left off**)
-6. Run `asynch/analysis/phen/analyze_inat_flow_phen_results.py` to run an MMRR, predicting flowering observation-time distance as a function of geographic and LSP distances, for all iNat taxa with non-unimodal flowering week histograms (i.e., 0 or 2 peaks).
+3. Run `asynch/analysis/phen/analyze_inat_flow_phen_results.py` to run an MMRR, predicting flowering observation-time distance as a function of geographic and LSP distances, for all iNat taxa with non-unimodal flowering week histograms (i.e., 0 or 2 peaks).

-#### run genetic analyses:
+### run genetic analyses:
 1. Download the [supplemental data in Dryad](https://datadryad.org/stash/dataset/doi:10.5061/dryad.pc866t1p4) from [Thomé et al. 2021](https://www.nature.com/articles/s41437-021-00460-7), the only genomic test of the asynchrony of seasons hypothesis (ASH) of which we are aware.
-2. Call `asynch/analysis/gen/rhinella/convert_STRUCTURE_to_gendist_mat.r` to produce a genetic distance matrix for the _Rhinella granulosa_ genetic data (i.e., the Thomé et al. supplemental data).
+2. Run `asynch/analysis/gen/rhinella/convert_STRUCTURE_to_gendist_mat.r` to produce a genetic distance matrix for the _Rhinella granulosa_ genetic data (i.e., the Thomé et al. supplemental data).
-3. Call `asynch/analysis/gen/rhinella/test_rhinella_granulosa.py` to run an MMRR for _Rhinella granulosa_, predicting genetic distance as a function of our NIRv-based phenological distance instead of the Thomé et al. precipitation-seasonality distance variable (and controlling for geographic and environmental distances).
+3. Run `asynch/analysis/gen/rhinella/test_rhinella_granulosa.py` to run an MMRR for _Rhinella granulosa_, predicting genetic distance as a function of our NIRv-based phenological distance instead of the Thomé et al. precipitation-seasonality distance variable (and controlling for geographic and environmental distances).
 4. Manually compile the sample locations (from the [supplemental data in Zenodo](https://zenodo.org/records/5012226)) and FASTA-format sequences (from NCBI, based on sample voucher IDs in the supplemental data) for all samples of the only speciesin [Quintero et al. 2014](https://www.journals.uchicago.edu/doi/full/10.1086/677261) (a multi-species test of the ASH using archived microsatellite data) that overlaps with the eastern Brazilian Thomé et al. study region.
-5. Call `asynch/analysis/gen/xiphorhynchus/align_xiphorhynchus_fuscus.sh` to use [MAFFT v7.520](https://mafft.cbrc.jp/alignment/software/) to align all raw sequence data for the Xiphorhynchus fuscus samples (i.e., to Quintero et al. species that co-occurs in the Thomé et al. study region).
+5. Run `asynch/analysis/gen/xiphorhynchus/align_xiphorhynchus_fuscus.sh` to use [MAFFT v7.520](https://mafft.cbrc.jp/alignment/software/) to align all raw sequence data for the Xiphorhynchus fuscus samples (i.e., to Quintero et al. species that co-occurs in the Thomé et al. study region).
-6. Call `asynch/analysis/gen/xiphorhynchus/calc_gen_dist_mat_xiphorhynchus_fuscus.r` to produce a genetic distance matrix from the aligned _Xiphorhynchus fuscus_ sequences.
+6. Run `asynch/analysis/gen/xiphorhynchus/calc_gen_dist_mat_xiphorhynchus_fuscus.r` to produce a genetic distance matrix from the aligned _Xiphorhynchus fuscus_ sequences.
-7. Call `asynch/analysis/gen/xiphorhynchus/test_xiphorhynchus_fuscus.py` to run an MMRR for _Xiphorhynchus fuscus_, predicting genetic distance as a function of our NIRv-based phenological distance instead of the Quintero et al. precipitation asynchrony variable (and controlling for geographic and environmental distances).
+7. Run `asynch/analysis/gen/xiphorhynchus/test_xiphorhynchus_fuscus.py` to run an MMRR for _Xiphorhynchus fuscus_, predicting genetic distance as a function of our NIRv-based phenological distance instead of the Quintero et al. precipitation asynchrony variable (and controlling for geographic and environmental distances).
 8. **COMPILE FIGURE 5 USING WHAT SCRIPTS/TOOLS?**